Reading time: 4 minutes

 For funds using the proportionate method, an actuarial certificate will be needed upon commencement of the pension and each year to clarify which assets support the pension and which assets are in accumulation phase.

 A fund that only has members in retirement phase does not need an actuarial certificate.
-But, if at least one fund member has a total super balance in all super funds they belong to on 30 June in the previous financial year of at least $1.6 million the fund must use the proportional method.
+But, if at least one fund member has a total super balance of at least $1.6 million in all super funds they belong to on 30 June in the previous financial year then the fund is considered to have disregarded small fund assets and must use the proportional method.
 Where no member has a total super balance of $1.6 million or more and a pension is being paid the trustee can choose whether to use the segregated or proportional method.

 The bottom line

 Starting a pension is an important step for your SMSF; something that you want to make sure you get right.
-It may be worth considering professional advice, at least at the beginning, but it’s very important that you start thinking about it well before you expect to retire and have a plan in place prior to commencement.
+It may be worth considering professional advice, at least at the beginning, but it’s crucial that you start thinking about it well before you expect to retire and have a plan in place.